imtanmay46/SpectreMeltdownTracker/README.md

 Thank you for contributing to the security awareness and improvement of our vulnerability tracker!

+## Dependencies

+This package is designed to run on Linux and requires the following dependencies:

+- `gcc`: GNU Compiler Collection
+- `ld`: The GNU linker
+- `binutils`: A collection of binary tools
+- `sh`: The Bourne Shell (used for running scripts in the terminal)

 ## Installation

 There are no additional dependencies beyond Python's standard library.